 It is important to understand that “alopecia totalis” and “alopecia universalis” are the same diagnosis as “alopecia areata” but are outdated terms intended to describe alopecia areata that leads to total loss of scalp hair (alopecia totalis) or total loss of hair on the scalp, face, and body (alopecia universalis).

 How is alopecia areata diagnosed?

-Typically, a doctor can diagnose alopecia areata by examining the hair loss and asking about the patient’s history.
-In some cases, a biopsy can confirm the diagnosis.
-“We’re looking for a pattern of immune cells that nest around the hair follicle in the skin,” says Dr. King.
-“It’s a signature for the disease.”
+Typically, a diagnosis of alopecia areata can be made based on the pattern and history of hair loss.
+In some cases, a biopsy is needed to confirm the diagnosis.
+“When we do a biopsy, we’re looking for immune cells around the base of the hair follicle in order to make the diagnosis,” says Dr. King.

 What are the treatment options for alopecia areata?

-Traditional treatments for alopecia areata include steroid injections to the areas where the hair has been shed.
-The steroids suppress the immune system cells, so hair can regrow.
+Traditional treatments for alopecia areata include steroids that are either injected or applied directly (creams or liquids) to the areas where the hair has been shed.
+Steroids suppress the immune cells that are attacking hair follicles, so hair can regrow.

 Another approach is the topical application of an irritant such as squaric acid, which results in a rash similar to poison ivy.
-The resulting inflammation seems to distort the immune system’s attack on the hair follicles, though the treatment is unpleasant for the patient.
-“Historically, when there was not a whole lot else available, if you were dismayed enough by your condition, you suffered through it,” says Dr. King.
+The resulting inflammation seems to subvert the immune system’s attack on the hair follicles.
+However, this treatment is often uncomfortable for the patient, causing redness and itchiness.

 What makes Yale Medicine’s approach to treating alopecia areata unique?

 Dr. King is at the forefront of treatment of alopecia areata, and he understands the profound impact that alopecia areata can have on patients and their families.
 He and his colleagues at Yale Medicine are researching alopecia areata to better understand the disease and its treatment.